apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/group/description.md

 ### Playground exercise

-You can find the complete code of this example in the playground window you can run and experiment with.
+In the playground window you can find examples of using the `Group`.
+By running this example, you will see user statistics in certain games.
+Can you change it so that it outputs the `username` and `max(score)` in all games?